At important stages of development we support children and their families.

 Available to people at any age.
 Our behavior support team helps prevent incidents by focusing on both real and perceived safety.
 Using person-centered practices, behavior support seeks to understand the path a person has traveled in life, their resiliency skills, and their personal history.
 Contact your SSA to learn more.

 The Family Support Services Program (FSSP) is designed to keep families together.
 Eligibility is determined through your County Board of DD, though the program is administered by the Southwestern Ohio Council of Governments (SWOCOG).
-Those enrolled on a Level One waiver are not eligible for FSSP thanks to increased waiver flexibility that allows for access to similar services using a Level One waiver.
+Those enrolled on a Level One, SELF, or IO waiver are not eligible for FSSP thanks to increased waiver flexibility that allows for access to similar services using a waiver.
 See below contact information for questions about Family Support Services.